Electricians in the NHS make sure that electrical systems and equipment are safe and in good working order.

 - Pay and conditions Expand / Collapse

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you could start on AfC band 2.
 As a qualified electrician in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.

 Electricians in the NHS work standard hours of around 37.5 a week.
 The job may involve shifts including early starts, evenings and weekends.
 Electricians may be part of an on-call rota for emergency cover.